micheletriaca/coniglio/README.md

 <br/>

-**coniglio** is a modern wrapper around RabbitMQ designed to be dead-simple to use, resilient in production, and fully composable with async iterators and streaming libraries.
+**coniglio** (Italian for “rabbit”) is a modern wrapper around RabbitMQ designed to be dead-simple to use, resilient in production, and fully composable with async iterators and streaming libraries.
 Inspired by libraries like [`postgres`](https://github.com/porsager/postgres), it gives you just the right abstraction for real-world systems without hiding the power of AMQP.

 <br/>